Leon99/Monyk/README.md

 ### What exactly can it do?

-At the moment, it can check HTTP endpoints and ping hosts from multiple locations.
+At the moment, it can check HTTP(S) endpoints and ping hosts from multiple locations.
-Failure alerts are sent to Slack.
+Alerts can be posted via WebHook (e.g. via Slack).

 ### Anything else I need to know before trying it?